 - Order of bands will be picked at random, please do not request a specific time as we cannot accommodate.

-- I hereby give Music Makers, LLC (d.b.a.
-Bach To Rock), their legal representatives and assigns, the absolute right and unrestricted permission to obtain, copyright use, publish and reuse and republish photographic pictures, recordings, videos or portraits made of my child, in any media and for the purposes of advertising, promoting and increasing awareness of Music Makers, LLC.
+- I hereby give Bach to Rock (B2R) the absolute right and unrestricted permission to obtain, copyright use, publish and reuse and republish photographic pictures, recordings, videos or portraits made of my child, in any media and for the purposes of advertising, promoting and increasing awareness of Bach to Rock.

-- I release and agree to save harmless the schools and the photographer, their representatives and assigns, acting with their permission, including any firm publishing or distributing the finished product for the purpose noted in paragraph one, above, even though the finished product may be distorted, blurred, altered, or used in composite form, either intentionally, or otherwise.
+- I release and agree to hold harmless the schools and the photographer, their representatives and assigns, acting with their permission, including any firm publishing or distributing the finished product for the purpose noted in paragraph one, above, even though the finished product may be distorted, blurred, altered, or used in composite form, either intentionally, or otherwise.

 - I waive any right to approve the finished photograph or any copy which might be used in conjunction with the finished photograph, recording, or video.

-- Please be advised that on the dates of the Battle of the Bands, representatives of Bach to Rock/Music Makers, LLC will be filming at all performance venues.
+- Please be advised that on the date(s) of the Battle of the Bands, representatives of B2R may be filming.
 As a willing participant at this event, your appearance may be recorded and used in future video productions which may or may not include television broadcasts or other public exhibitions.

-- B2R is not liable for any personal injury, or property damage arising as a result of child’s participation in the Battle of the Bands.
+- B2R is not liable for any personal injury, or property damage arising as a result of student’s participation in the Battle of the Bands.

 - I have read and understand attached rules and regulations.
 I understand that failure to comply may result in disqualification of the band from the competition.